 Meditations on Matthew 18 and Psalm 22 Read the parable of the unforgiving servant in Matthew 18:21-35.
 Let it sink into your soul.
 If the body of Christ would master just this one parable, the whole life of the church, our families, our relationships with others would be radically changed.
 Pray for that.
 Start with … More What Jesus Was Thinking on the Cross?

 What does it Take to Thrive Under Pressure?
 Part of the Poetry Project Suggested by a Reading of Psalm 12 Read Psalm 12 “There is no strength left in the world of men.” —Elrond, in The Fellowship of the Ring, by J.R.R.
-Tolkein Resilience is the ability to thrive under pressure.
-I have seen some … More Resilience: The Ability to Thrive under Pressure
+Tolkein “All we get to do is decide what to do with the … More Resilience: The Ability to Thrive under Pressure

 Wednesday is for Prayer Sleep is over-rated.
 One hour, and then toss, switch sides, too hot, toilet, a thousand thoughts, turn them into prayers, what was that sound?, more thoughts, more prayers, give up, rise up, light on, rearrange bed, locate Bible, listen to the voice of God.
 Last night, reading, praying, meditating on Psalm … More The King and a Blade of Dry Grass (a meditation)